pravega/pravega/documentation/src/docs/controller-service.md

 precisely the key space of the sealed Segments.
 As clients work on Streams, they may encounter the end of sealed Stream Segments and consequently need to find new Segments to be able to move forward.
-To enable the clients to query for the next Segments, the stream store exposes via the Controller Service efficient queries for finding immediate successors and predecessors for any arbitrary Segment.
+To enable the clients to query for the next Segments, the Stream store exposes via the Controller Service efficient queries for finding immediate successors and predecessors for any arbitrary Segment.